-On January 30, 2023, the Company has finalized the registration process to become a Swap dealer with the NFA and CFTC.
-This license will significantly expand the company's existing opportunities in the derivatives markets with US clients.
-This registration will enable the Company to compete with major global financial groups and deliver new products and services.
-As a registered broker-dealer and swap dealer, the Company will be subject to a minimum net capital requirement of \$20 million per CFR 23.101.(a)(1)(ii)(A).
-In preparation of this new net capital requirement, the Parent company has contributed \$13 milion of cash that is reflected within the statement of changes in member's equity.
+On January 30, 2023, the Company finalized the registration process to become a swap dealer with the NFA and Commodity Futures Trading Commission (the "CFTC").
+This license has expanded the company's existing opportunities in the derivatives markets with US clients.
+This registration enables the Company to compete with major global financial groups and deliver new products and services.
+As a registered broker-dealer and swap dealer, the Company is subjected to a minimum net capital requirement of \$20 million per CFR 23.101.(a)(1)(ii)(A) for NFA and CFTC purposes.